© Crown copyright 2019

 2.7 Payment arrangements

-A requirement of the Facility is that you must pay the amounts disclosed at the time of submission.
+A requirement of the Facility is that you must pay the amounts disclosed at or before the time of submission.
 You will be given details of how to pay, including a payment reference number, after you have registered.
 HMRC’s acceptance of payment will not constitute acceptance of the proposal.

 If you cannot pay what you owe immediately you need to agree paying arrangements before submitting your Report by sending an email to: firstname.lastname@example.org.